Player Bio: Ron Mann :: Track

 A coaching legend at Northern Arizona since his arrival there in 1980, Mann guided the Lumberjacks to a combined 58 Big Sky Conference championships in cross country and track and field and 16 top ten NCAA finishes while producing 107 All-Americans, five Olympians and four individual national champions.
 He earned 57 league coach of the year awards and won 12 NCAA Regional championships in cross country.

-His most recent All-America selections came in the 2004 NCAA Outdoor Track and Field Championships where distance runners Travis Laird, Jinny Hanifan and Ida Nilsson -- who won the NCAA title in the 3,000-meter steeplechase and set the collegiate record in that event in the NCAA West Regional Championship -- earned national honors.
+Prior to the Cards' three All-America performers in 2006, Mann's most recent All-America selections came at the 2004 NCAA Outdoor Track and Field Championships where distance runners Travis Laird, Jinny Hanifan and Ida Nilsson -- who won the NCAA title in the 3,000-meter steeplechase and set the collegiate record in that event in the NCAA West Regional Championship -- earned national honors for NAU.
 The Lumberjacks had 15 athletes qualify in 22 events (men and women) for the NCAA regionals with seven advancing to the NCAA national meet.

 In conference competition in 2004, the NAU men's and women's outdoor teams combined for 43 Big Sky all-conference peformances, including the championship in 14 events, as the women's team claimed the league championship and men's team finished as runner-up.
 In the fall of 2003, Mann's NAU men's cross country team finished third in the nation while the women placed 15th as six athletes earned All-America honors.
 Both teams won Big Sky Conference titles.